find a good offer banner 2023

 How do you get to Iran?

-I had arranged the trip myself with my old friend Jesper.
-We flew with Turkish Airlines directly into Isfahan, where we got VOA - Visa On Arrival.
-From there, we took the VIP bus to Yazd and ended up in Shiraz, where we flew home from via Istanbul.
+I had arranged the trip myself together with my old friend Jesper.
+We flew with Turkish Airlines directly into Isfahan, where we got VOA – On-Arrival Visa.
+From there we took the VIP bus to Yazd and ended up in Shiraz, from where we flew home via Istanbul.

 Iran Shiraz mosaic door travels